nick-gauthier/rice/README.md

 Installation time is primarily the time taken to install R and RStudio, which typically takes about 5-10 minutes depending on your internet connection.

 ## Instructions for Use

+### To Reproduce the Main Analysis
-1. Open the `main.qmd` file or whichever notebook you wish to run in RStudio.
+1. Open the `main.qmd` file in RStudio
+2. Install required R packages (they will be loaded automatically when you run the notebook)
-2. Run the notebook using the "Knit" button in RStudio to generate the report which includes figures and analysis output.
+3. Click the "Render" button in RStudio to generate the complete manuscript with embedded figures and analysis

 ### Expected Output
-- The output will include all the computational results, figures, and tables used in the manuscript.
+- A complete HTML/PDF manuscript with all computational results, figures, and tables
+- All main text figures (1-6) and supplementary figures (S1-S9)
+- All tables including supplementary tables

 ### Expected Time to Run
-- It takes approximately 5 minutes to reproduce the main analysis and figures in the manuscript.
-Note that data preprocessing scripts may take longer depending on download speeds.
+- Approximately **5-10 minutes** to reproduce the complete analysis and generate all figures
+- No large data downloads required - all preprocessed data is included in the repository

+### Note on Preprocessing
+- **Do not attempt to run `preprocessing.qmd`** - it requires access to hundreds of GB of external climate datasets
+- This file is provided for methodological transparency and to document the data processing pipeline
+- All outputs from preprocessing are already provided in `data/derived/`

 For any issues or further inquiries, please open an issue in this repository.